Here’s a run down of the best 4G / LTE routers for 2020, selected from Huawei, HTC, D-Link and TP-Link.

 Almost certainly the best 4G router in 2019, the Huawei B618 is still the fastest reasonably priced model so far in 2020.
 It’s real competition comes from Huawei’s own slightly cheaper B715.
 The B618 wins with a maximum 4G download of 600Mbps vs the B715s 450Mbps.

 However, the B715 has four Gigabit ports (double the number on the B618) and SMA external antenna ports.
-Many prefer the SMA connectors which screw on over the TS9 which are smaller and just push in to connect.
+Many prefer the SMA connectors which screw on over the TS9’s on the B618, that are smaller and just push in to connect.

 Recommendations – Mid Range